 B i o g r a p h y

-“Everybody creates his own world, own universe, my world is a world of classical music, where reigns harmony and beauty.”
+“Everybody creates their own world, own universe, my world is a world of classical music, where reigns harmony and beauty.”

 The Music World is taking note of Nikolay Khozyainov’s stunning virtuosity and prodigius technique.”
 New York Times

 Nikolay Khozyainov is one of the most remarkable pianists of his generation.
 His musicality and formidable technique have thrilled audiences around the world.
-Still in his early twenties, his featured recitals and concerto engagements have already included sold out performances at some of the world’s foremost stages such as Carnegie Hall and Lincoln Center in New York, Kennedy Center in Washington, Wigmore Hall in London, The Louvre and Théâtre des Champs-Élysées in Paris, Tchaikovsky Hall in Moscow and Tokyo’s Suntory Hall.
+Still in his early twenties, his featured recitals and concerto engagements have already included sold out performances on all continents at the world’s foremost stages such as Carnegie Hall and Lincoln Center in New York, Kennedy Center in Washington, Wigmore Hall in London, The Louvre and Théâtre des Champs-Élysées in Paris, Tchaikovsky Hall in Moscow and Tokyo’s Suntory Hall.

 “21-year- old Russian Nikolay Khozyainov, opened his recital with a meltingly beautiful Pavane by Ravel in which the piano seemed to have acquired a bow to draw out the melody with seamless legato while the accompaniment floated around it like incense.
 This young man is a master of romantic tone, amply displayed in Rachmaninoff’s First Sonata as well. “